senzhaocode/FuSViz_docs/docs/Usage_manual.rst

 By default, the initiation of IGV browser in FuSViz **linear module** needs an online environment.
-However, with some additional configurations, it is possible to run FuSViz on an offline system.
+However, with some additional configurations, it is able to run FuSViz on an offline system.
 Users will need to manually upload pre-defined genome reference and index files, and cytoband annotation for launching the IGV session.